-During the year ended June 30, 2023, CU Medicine recognized \$340,000 of outflows related to variable payments that were properly excluded from the initial measurement of the subscription liability.
+During the years ended June 30, 2024 and 2023, CU Medicine recognized approximately \$354,000 and \$340,000, respectively, of outflows related to variable payments that were properly excluded from the initial measurement of the subscription liability.

-Future minimum payments related to the University's subscription liabilities as of June 30, 2023 are detailed in Table 8.6.
+Future minimum payments related to the University's subscription liabilities as of June 30, 2024 are detailed in Table 8.6.